ibpsa/project1/meetings/2019-04-03-expert-meeting-aachen/wp_3/minutes_breakout_sessions.md

 * Setup Doodle for next Coordination meeting (within 6 weeks) - Ina
 * See pictures of work plan for both network and building

+## Follow-up
+* Results were included in a Google Spreadsheet, which can be found [here] (https://docs.google.com/spreadsheets/d/1AnvL1CzttjYHrJ7qINL3M3IJgnnVvDy2eloYHjl8OgY/edit#gid=0)
+* Enora made the plots in this document, a few remarks from her side:
+    * At the beginning you (Ina) told us to use a 15min step simulation, but then we change to a 10min simulation.
+It's better if everyone has a 10min step, I don't know how to do with several steps in the spreadsheet, so for now 2 simulators don't match with the others
+    * If someone wants to see a particular time during the year: click on edit charts above the plot, go to customize and then horizontal axis.
+There you can choose whatever time you want to see on the chart
+    * To make things easier for the plots and the variation of the time schedule chosen for the charts, I had a column with the equivalent date during the year, it's just here for indication, don't use it on the plots, it's too heavy and too complicated for changing the visualisation window
+    * If another simulator must be added, don't forget to add in the line 6 (hidden in the sheet) the name of the simulator, the automatic legend take the names on this line